 ABDR MyABDR Privacy Consent

-On 26 January 2015 a new version of MyABDR will be released.
-It will include a new ABDR privacy consent form.
+On 26 January 2015 a new version of MyABDR was released.
+It included a new ABDR privacy consent form.

 Alternatively, your Haemophilia Treatment Centre may ask you to complete a printed consent form.

 What is this all about?

 The Australian national laws to protect your privacy have been made stronger.

 As a result, you are now being asked formally if you consent or agree to have your personal information in the Australian Bleeding Disorders Registry (ABDR).

 You may also be asked to consent on behalf of your child if they are the patient at the HTC and are under 18.

 - It will make it clear whether you have agreed to have your personal information in the ABDR.

 - You also have the opportunity to find out more about the ABDR and how your personal information is used and protected.

 In the past it was an opt-out system.